targetteal/o2-en/en_US/2.2/meta-agreements.md

 ### 2.1 Roles

-The _Partners_ of the organization normally perform the work in one or more explicitly defined _Roles_.
+_Partners_ of the organization normally perform the work in one or more explicitly defined _Roles_.

 A _Role_ is an element of the _Organizational Structure_ composed of: